Elisabeth de Ranfaing

 Marie Elisabeth de Ranfaing (30 October 1592 – 1 January 1649) also known as Marie Elisabeth de la Croix de Jesus was the French founder of the Order of Refuge, and a Catholic woman once claimed to be demonically possessed.

 Biography

-Elisabeth de Ranfaing was born on 30 October 1592 at Remiremont, Lorraine to the lesser nobles, Jean-Lienard Ranfaing and Claude de Magnieres.
-She was forced into wedlock by her parents to marry the much older nobleman Francois Dubois, to whom she had no desire to marry so she fled to the monastery for refuge.
-In 1618, she was recovered and married to Dubois, to whom she had three children.
+Elisabeth de Ranfaing was born on 30 October 1592 at Remiremont, Lorraine to the lesser nobles Jean-Lienard Ranfaing and Claude de Magnieres.
+She was forced into wedlock by her parents to marry the much older nobleman Francois Dubois, whom she had no desire to marry, fleeing to the monastery for refuge.
+In 1618, she was recovered and married Dubois, with whom she had three children.